+What is the Avatar: The Last Airbender Netlfix live-action series release date?
 One of the best animated series of all time, Avatar: The Last Airbender, has been delighting TV watchers for over a decade.
-Now, 13 years since the final episode of the Emmy Award-winning cartoon aired, we are diving back into the world of spirits and elemental bending.
-In 2018 Netflix announced that an Avatar: The Last Airbender live-action series remake was in the works, and needless to say, fans are eagerly waiting for news about this new iteration of Avatar to come to life.
+In 2018 Netflix, announced that an Avatar: The Last Airbender live-action remake was in the works, and needless to say, fans are eagerly waiting for news about this new iteration of Aang to come to life.

-The story of Avatar: The Last Airbender is complex, moving and (if done right) can be a great live-action series.
+The story of Avatar: The Last Airbender is complex, moving and (if done right) could be a great live-action series.
 Ahead of the highly anticipated show, we’ve gathered all the juicy intel on the upcoming adaptation.
-From its release date, trailer, plot, cast, and more, here is everything you need to know about Avatar: The Last Airbender Netflix live-action series.
+From its trailer, plot, cast, and more, here is everything you need to know about the Avatar: The Last Airbender Netflix live-action series release date.

-Avatar: The Last Airbender Netflix live-action series release date: When does the Avatar live-action series come out?
+Avatar: The Last Airbender Netflix live-action series release date speculation

 Another world: Best sci-fi series